 The inclusion of proxies in LM, HD, KDM, and AL composites that do not accurately capture reproduction-induced changes across the systems they are hypothesized to reflect may in turn dilute the effects of better proxies that are indeed associated with parity.
 For example, low grade albuminuria risk increases with parity 68, and it is possible that relationships between parity and albumin (included in our composites) were obscured by the inclusion of more coarse proxies, as detailed above.

 A second and not mutually exclusive hypothesis is that reproduction exerts significant effects, but that these effects differ in whether they are acute or chronic in nature.
 In addition to transient changes in global white blood cell counts, other markers of immune function, such as IL-6, TNF-α, and CRP (included in our composites) increase across pregnancy, but return to pre-pregnancy levels within four months postpartum 69,70.
 Other indices may change across pregnancy and return to pre-pregnancy levels even faster, such as glomerular filtration rate (an indicator of kidney function) which returns to baseline levels within one week postpartum 71, or systolic blood pressure which returns to baseline levels shortly after birth 72.
 Yet, other indices of cardiovascular function such as ventricular volumes and cardiac output that change across pregnancy continue to exhibit differences from baseline values at one year postpartum 73.
 Roughly half of women who develop gestational diabetes continue to be diabetic after pregnancy 74, suggesting a chronic effect of pregnancy on glucose metabolism.
 Measures of cellular aging exhibit both chronic 13,36 as well as acute 14 responses to pregnancy.
 Taken together, pregnancy or lactation may be associated with both acute and chronic changes across different systems, and that even within the same physiological system, costs may be both acute and chronic depending on the measure.
 As a result, the measures included in our biological age composites could be acutely, but not chronically, affected by reproduction, if they are affected at all.
 Though our sensitivity analyses did not consistently suggest a statistically significant effect of time since last live birth on measures of biological age (suggesting a lack of acute effects), data at finer timescales is needed to better understand changes potential transient changes in biological age markers perinatally.

+A related possibility suggests the negative effects of reproduction may not manifest until after menopause.
+In this model, the protective forces acting to ensure survival during the reproductive stage of the lifespan are diminished in the post-menopausal periodREF.
+This hypothesis is supported by the following evidence.
+First, menopausal status was independently associated with increased biological age acceleration as measured by KDM and AL, replicating previous findings with epigenetic clock measures of biological ageREF.
+Second, when the sample was stratified by menopausal status, both the linear and quadratic effects of parity were associated with biological age acceleration registered in all four measures, but only for postmenopausal women.
+For premenopausal women no significant effects were observed across all models and measures.
+Associations between parity and female longevity once obscured also emerge when pre and postmenopausal women are considered independently63.

-A third hypothesis is that the measures included in our biological aging composites do in fact accurately index the integrity of systems they represent, and that reproduction is not associated with any chronic costs in these systems.
+A final hypothesis is that the measures included in our biological aging composites do in fact accurately index the integrity of systems they represent, and that reproduction is not associated with any chronic costs in these systems.
 While this hypothesis is supported by studies finding no link between parity and all-cause mortality 75, it contradicts others that do find a link 28,32,33, and further contradicts other research linking parity with other health outcomes, such as type II diabetes and CVD 31.

 Limitations